44agrawalsparsh/STAT-4830-sparsh-project/docs/assignments/week3_submission.md

 Users can try a few basic strategies including an MCTS.
 While the MCTS does not always "win" the draft - it is usually one of the better strategies.

-An couple of simulated drafts can be seen in test_outputs.
-In the first draft, we had one monte carlo agent which finished 2nd (higher score is better) and in the second draft with 3 monte carlo agents they finished, 1st, 2nd and 4th.

-This is to say while naive strategies such as bidding up to the players mean score / sum scores can be competitive with the monte carlo agent it still performs better than ultra trivial strategies such as always flipping which the monte carlo agent assumes.
+Some 21 tests are shown in test_outputs - the monte carlo method appears to win in every game it is present in.
+However there are situations where when multiple monte carlo agents are present one is beaten by another naive strategy.

 The makes me more confident that when we use self-play RL with MCTS which will improve the assumptions that we make when simulating the game, we will generate more optimal strategies.

 - **Current limitations**